edri2or-commits/make-ops-clean/SECURITY_FINDINGS_SECRETS.md

 ---

-## 🔧 Recommended Next Steps (Outside L1.5 Scope)
+## 🔧 Next Steps (Priority Order)

-**This section is for reference only - no actions taken in this discovery phase**

-### Priority 1: HIGH Risk Items
+### Priority 1: Complete OAuth Migration
-1. **GCP Service Account Keys** (3 files):
-   - Migrate to Workload Identity Federation (preferred)
+1. **Test OAuth Flow** with Secret Manager retrieval:
+   - Run `oauth_from_secret_manager.py` example
+   - Verify browser authorization works
+   - Confirm access token obtained

+2. **If Successful** (Likely):
+   - Archive local file: `_audit/oauth-migrated-20251114/`
+   - Update `SECURITY_FINDINGS_SECRETS.md` (this file)
+   - Proceed to GPT/ OAuth secret migration

+3. **If Fails** (Unlikely):
+   - Rollback to local file (no harm done)
-   - OR move to Windows Credential Manager
+   - Debug Secret Manager retrieval
-   - Delete duplicate/old keys
+   - Retry

-2. **Google OAuth Secrets** (2 files):
+### Priority 2: GCP Service Account Keys
+1. **Verify Usage**:
+   - Check GCP Console for key usage timestamps
+   - Search code for any hidden references
+   - Determine which key (if any) is active

+2. **If In Use**:
-   - Move to Windows Credential Manager
+   - Migrate active key to GCP Secret Manager
-   - Update code to retrieve from secure storage
+   - Update code to retrieve from Secret Manager
-   - Document retrieval process

-### Priority 2: Cleanup
-3. **Quarantine Folder**:
-   - Manual review of purged files
+   - Delete duplicate and old keys

+3. **If Not In Use**:
-   - Secure deletion after verification
+   - Delete all three .pem files after backup
-   - Update audit log
+   - Document decision in audit log

-4. **Archive Analysis**:
-   - Extract and scan ZIP files for credentials
-   - Move any found secrets to secure storage
-   - Document contents

-### Priority 3: Verification
+### Priority 3: GPT/ OAuth Secret
-5. **Git History Scan**:
+- Repeat pilot migration process
-   - Use tools like `git-secrets` or `trufflehog`
+- Use same Secret Manager pattern
-   - Check for exposed credentials in past commits
-   - BFG Repo-Cleaner if found

-6. **Windows Credential Manager Audit**:
-   - Verify all documented credentials present
-   - Remove any obsolete entries
-   - Document current state
+- Minimal risk (same as GOOGLE/ migration)

 ---